 The Philippines is blessed with beautiful landscapes and unique natural sites such as Chocolate Hills, Banaue rice fields, Mt.
 Pulag, and more.
 There are still so many hidden gems to discover and explore.

-Finally, the reasons not to visit the Philippines range from visible poverty, the food quality, and options are limited, safety can be a concern at times, and more.
+Finally, the reasons not to visit the Philippines range from visible poverty, the food quality, and options being limited, safety can be a concern at times, and more.
 Now, these should not stop you from going to the Philippines but you can use this as learning about what to expect going to the Philippines and what to plan for.

 And that’s it for now!
 I’d love to know if this guide on the reasons not to visit the Philippines has helped you.
 Let me know if you have any questions and let me know if there is more to add.